acousticainc/controller-script-api-docs/docs/API Sections/Perform.md

 - **col** (int): _the column number (starting from 0) to start playback on_

 ### Playing()
-This function starts playback of the selected track.
+This function starts playback of the currently selected track.

 ### Record()
-This function starts or stops recording for the selected track, depending on its current state.
+This function starts or stops recording for the selected track, depending on the current record state.

 ### SetGridSetOffset(setIndex)
-This function sets the grid controller's set offset to the specified set index.
+This function sets the grid controller's offset to the specified set index.

+- **index** (int): _the index in which to apply to the controller's grid offset value_

 ### SetGridTrackOffset(trackIndex)
 This function sets the grid controller's track offset to the specified track index.

+- **index** (int): _the index in which to apply to the controller's track offset value_

 ### SetIsButtonController()
 This function sets whether the control surface is a button controller (e.g., grid controller) based on a boolean input.

 ### SetSize(numCols, numRows)
 This function sets the size of the grid controller with the specified number of columns (numCols) and rows (numRows).

+- **numCols** (int): _the number of columns available on the grid controller_
+- **numRows** (int): _the number of rows available on the grid controller_

+### Show(bool)
+This function will show or hide the performance panel based on teh supplied bool value.

+- **bool** (bool): _determines whether to open or close the performance panel_

 ### StopAll()
 This function stops playback and recording for all tracks.